 See your doctor regularly

 Ensure you keep regular appointments with doctors and other allied health providers.
-It’s vital to keep an eye on your vitals, as well as monitoring medication, etc.
+It’s vital to keep an eye on your vitals, as well as monitor medication, etc.

 Cut down on drinking